 Michael Zimmer, PhD, is a privacy and data ethics scholar whose work focuses on digital privacy & surveillance, the ethics of big data, internet research ethics, and the broader social & ethical dimensions of emerging digital technologies.

-Dr. Zimmer is Director of the Center for Data, Ethics, and Society at Marquette University, and is an Associate Professor in the Department of Computer Science.
+Dr. Zimmer is Director of the Center for Data, Ethics, and Society at Marquette University, and Professor & Vice-Chair in the Department of Computer Science.

 I was privileged to be featured in the Milwaukee Business Journal as one of the “10 People to Know in Technology“, and thrilled I could highlight the work we are doing at the Marquette Center for Data, Ethics, and Society.